romus33/ArDi/README.md

 The application is built on the Dash framework.
 The curve fitting utilizes the least-square method implemented in the lmfit package.
 The baseline is calculated using the ALS algorithm, and a C++ library is employed for this purpose.

-The necessary packages for the application include: numpy, lmfit, plotly, dash, pandas, platform, pathlib, urllib, and dash_bootstrap_components.
+The necessary packages for the application include: numpy, lmfit, plotly, dash, pandas, platform, pathlib, urllib, and dash_bootstrap_components and >glibc-2.29.